 The winner of the First Annual Bevel Summers Prize for Short Short Fiction is “Facsimile in Boots” by Marsha McSpadden of Tuscaloosa, Alabama.
 Other finalists are Amina Gautier, Sharon Hashimoto, Vera Korshunova, John Lassiter, Laura Long, Kelly Luce, John Ruemmler, Leslie Tucker and Paul Weidknecht.
-The winning story will appear in Shenandoah 61, No. 1 in September; the other finalists will appear in 61, No. 2 in February, 2o12.
+The winning story will appear in Shenandoah 61, No. 1 in September; the other finalists appeared in 61, No. 2 in February, 2o12.
 See below for guidelines for the second annual award.

-3rd ANNUAL PRIZE (2013)
+3rd ANNUAL PRIZE (2014)

 “Brevity is the soul of wit.”